What's in this article?

 Benchmarks are data points used to evaluate by comparison with a standard.
 Some managers select a competitor or what is considered to be the industry’s best.
 Others may choose to benchmark their own performance over time.
 Benchmarks cannot be quantified unless the performance is measured and the improvements are tracked.

 KPIs are an indicator of performance.
-When selected properly, your KPIs should be supportive metrics that measure the health of a team’s performance over a period of time.
+When appropriately selected, your KPIs should be supportive metrics that measure the health of a team’s performance over a period of time.
 When KPIs are below expected thresholds, it should be a trigger for deeper analysis to identify a problem and an attempt at a solution.
+Benchmarks and KPIs should work together in symbiosis toward your long-term business goals.
+Both can be used to chart the course between the present level of performance and the next desired benchmark goal.

 Choosing the Right KPIs